-- Market Opportunity for the proposed solution - Qualification of the team - Product and Competitive analysis and IP - Assessment of project budget - 23.
-Proposals can be of a multi- or interdisciplinary nature, crossing the boundaries between different fields of research, including pioneering proposals addressing new and emerging fields of research or proposals introducing unconventional, innovative approaches and scientific inventions. - 24.
-The RCP intends to promote broad outreach and participation, encouraging applications related to any field of industry. - 25.
-As a result of completion implementing an RCP sub-project, the sub-projects are expected to achieve the following results stated below: - Development of laboratory prototype and/or working model of the proposed product/technology - 2.
-Provision of laboratory trials for industrial prototyping - 3.
-Preparation of technical documentation for the proposed product (s) and/or technology (according to National Standards) - 4.
-Preparation of market analysis report outlining the status of global technology trends, local and global market scale, and growth potential - 5.
-Development of technology commercialization and market entry strategies with possible business models of the proposed product and/or technology - 6.
-Patent Search for determination of IP strategy - 7.
-Filing a patent application on national and/or international levels (as needed) - 8.
-Commercialization Roadmap of the product or service within the scope of the sub-project
+- Market Opportunity for the proposed solution - Qualifications of the team - Product and Competitive analysis and IP - Assessment of project budget - 22.
+Proposals can be of a multi- or interdisciplinary nature, crossing the boundaries between different fields of research, including pioneering proposals addressing new and emerging fields of research or proposals introducing unconventional, innovative approaches and scientific inventions. - 23.
+The BIRD intends to promote broad outreach and participation, encouraging applications related to any field of industry. - 24.
+As a result of completing implementation of a BIRD sub-project, the sub-projects are expected to achieve the following results stated below: - 1.
+Development of an Industrial prototype of the proposed product and/or technology - 2.
+Provision of field trials of the proposed product and/or technology - 3.
+Small-scale industrial production and/or licensing agreement with an industrial partner - 4.
+Preparation of technical documentation for the proposed products and/or technology (according to National Standards) - 5.
+Provide patent search for determination of intellectual property (IP) strategy - 6.
+Filing a patent application on national and/or international levels (as needed) - 7.
+Business plan and other materials (presentation, financial model, teaser/project resume, internal corporate documentation) on the proposed product/technology for further development - 8.
+Commercialization of the product or service within the scope of the sub-project, such as sales and/or licensing deals and/or attracted investments, amounting to a minimum of 10% of the matching grant amount the following forms: as a direct investment in share capital (private equity), as a convertible loan to the matching grant recipient, as a non-refundable provision (grant), as a stock option purchase agreement, or a combination thereof.
+NB!
+A loan to the company must not be guaranteed by the material assets obtained with the matching grant funding.
+For example, equipment purchased with the matching grant funding can't be used as collateral for the loan re-payment.

 2.2.
-Requirements for RCP applicants
+Requirements for BIRD applicants

-- 26. The RCP applicant is the Principal Investigator of the proposal. - 27.
-The RCP applicant must have a Commercialization Partner (CP) who provides co-financing for the subproject in the amount of not less than 15% of the grant amount.
-Forms of co-financing can be in the following forms: as a direct investment in share capital (private equity), as a convertible loan to the grant recipient, as a non-refundable provision (grant), as a stock option purchase agreement, or a combination thereof.
-NB!
-A loan to the company must not be guaranteed by the material assets
+- 25. The BIRD applicant is the Chief Technology Officer of the proposal. - 26.
+The BIRD applicant must have a Co-financing Partner (CP) who provides co-financing for the subproject in the amount of not less than 25% of the Matching Grant amount.
+The co-financing can be in